-- Biblical Studies
+- .
+Biblical Studies

-- Chaplaincy in Multifaith Contexts (no longer accepting new applications)

-- Imam and Muslim Community Leadership
+- .
+Imam and Muslim Community Leadership

-- Interfaith Dialogue
+- .
+Interfaith Dialogue

-- Islamic Chaplaincy
+- .
+Islamic Chaplaincy

 - Islamic Studies and Christian-Muslim Relations

 - Ministry in Daily Life

 - Religious Studies

 - Spirituality

 - Theology and Ethics

 Graduate Certificate in Biblical Studies (18 Credits)

 Students completing this certificate will have basic familiarity with the content of the books of the Hebrew and Christian scriptures, with the historical-critical method and will have engaged in more intensive exploration of selected books, genres, or themes of the Bible.